 Figure 1: Paradigm of Study 1, showing the procedure for a single patient case.
-For Study 2, the procedure is very similar but excludes the ‘Indicate Differentials’ stage.
+For Study 2, the procedure was very similar but excluded the ‘Indicate Differentials’ stage.

 The goal of the task was to determine a diagnosis, or set of diagnoses, for each presented patient.
-Information on the patient is split into a series of discrete stages so that the researchers are able to control what information the clinicians have access to at any given point in the experiment.
+Information on the patient was split into a series of discrete stages so that the researchers were able to control what information the clinicians had access to at any given point in the experiment.
 We can call each point of new information an “information stage”.
 Participants are able to seek information freely until they are ready to move on, similar to the paradigm adopted by Kämmer et al (2019).

 The procedure of a single case is as follows.
 The participant is asked to imagine that they are working in a busy district hospital and they encounter patients in a similar way to how they would in their real medical practice.
 At the start of each case, the participant is shown a description of a patient, which includes the patient’s gender, age and their presenting complaint.
 An example of this is: “patient is a 68 year old male presenting with fever and arthralgia”.
 This remains on screen throughout the entire case.
 Each case is split into three information stages: Patient History, Physical Examination and Testing.
 This order of stages is fixed for all cases.
 At each stage, the participant sees pieces of information or tests that they can request.
 Participants can view information from a previous stage but cannot see information for a future stage (e.g. if a participant is at the Physical Examination stage, they will be able to see information pertaining to Patient History and Physical Examination, but not information pertaining to Testing).
 The set of information requests for each stage is the same for all cases.
 The Patient History stage includes information on “Allergies”, “History of the Presenting Complaint”, “Past Medical History” and “Family History”.
 The Physical Examination stage includes ‘actions’ that a doctor may take when examining a patient, such as “auscultate the lungs”, “abdomen examination”, “take pulse” and “measure temperature”.
 Finally, the Testing stage involves information on any bedside tests or tests they may request from another department.
 This includes “Chest X-Ray”, “Venous Blood Gas”, “Urine Dipstick” and “Clotting Test”.
 In total, 29 possible tests that can be requested across the three information stages.